Ghilman: History

 Ghilman were introduced to the Abbasid Caliphate during the reign of al-Mu'tasim (r.
 833–842), who showed them great favor and relied upon them for his personal guard.
 Accounts cite that their numbers increased in the caliphal household as Mu'tasim tried to address the court factionalism.
 These slave-soldiers were opposed by the native Arab population, and riots against them in Baghdad in 836 forced Mu'tasim to relocate his capital to Samarra.

 The use of ghilman reached its maturity under al-Mu'tadid and their training was conceived and inspired through the noble furusiyya.
 From a slave, a ghulam attained his freedom after completing the formative training period and joined the elite corps as a mounted warrior.
-The ghilman rose rapidly in power and influence, and under the weak rulers that followed Mu'tasim, they became king-makers: they revolted several times during the so-called "Anarchy at Samarra" in the 860s and killed four caliphs.
+The ghilman rose rapidly in power and influence, and under the weak rulers that followed Mu'tasim, they became kingmakers: they revolted several times during the so-called "Anarchy at Samarra" in the 860s and killed four caliphs.
 Eventually, starting with Ahmad ibn Tulun in Egypt, some of them became autonomous rulers and established dynasties of their own, leading to the dissolution of the Abbasid Caliphate by the mid-10th century.

+In Umayyad Spain, slave soldiers of "saqaliba" (Slavs) were used from the time of Al-Hakam I, but only became a large professional force in the tenth century, when the slave soldier recruitment shifted to Christian Spain, particularly the Kingdom of León.

 A ghulam was trained and educated at his master's expense and could earn his freedom through his dedicated service.
 Ghilman were required to marry Turkic slave-women, who were chosen for them by their masters.
 Some ghilman seem to have lived celibate lives.
-The absence of family life and offspring was possibly one of the reasons why ghilman, even when attaining power, generally failed to start dynasties or proclaim their independence.
-There are, however, a few exceptions to this rule, such the Ghaznavid dynasty of Afghanistan and the Anushtegin dynasty that succeeded it.
+The absence of family life and offspring was possibly one of the reasons that ghilman, even when they attained power, generally failed to start dynasties or to proclaim their independence.
+There are, however, a few exceptions to that rule, such the Ghaznavid dynasty of Afghanistan and the Anushtegin dynasty, which succeeded it.